arvigeus/AZ-204/Topics/Key Vault.md

 `var client = new SecretClient(new Uri("<YourVaultUri>"), new DefaultAzureCredential());`

-#### Authentication to Key Vault with REST

-Send access tokens to the service using the HTTP Authorization header:
+Authentication using REST:

 ```http
 PUT https://<your-key-vault-name>.vault.azure.net/keys/<your-key-name>?api-version=7.2 HTTP/1.1
 Authorization: Bearer <access_token> # token obtained from Azure Active Directory
 ```

-If a token is missing or rejected, an `HTTP 401` error is returned, including the `WWW-Authenticate` header:
+If Authorization token is missing or rejected:

 ```http
 401 Not Authorized